BrunoLevy/learn-fpga/FemtoRV/FIRMWARE/SPI_FLASH/README.md

 It would be possible to have a conversion program, that reads the elf executable, puts initialization data at the right locations in ROM, and generates a code that copies them to the segments in RAM.

+It is probably possible to make it 10x faster, by using a faster clock for the SPI, by using DDR blocks to generate the SPI clock, by using faster SPI protocols (dual IO)...